+Assessing a student’s mastery of a subject is a basic concept, but the principles, tools and changing state and federal regulations that surround this simple concept, continue to be the subject of much debate, both inside and outside of educational circles.
 From the basics of establishing a rubric for your assignments, to the latest conversation surrounding standardized tests, Bright Hub Education offers the information you need to develop, prepare for and manage student assessments.
 You’ll find the tools you need to get the job done, but you’ll also discover some lively debate on the principles behind measuring learning.
 Parents and educators provide the comments, and teachers and students provide the content, all vetted by educators like you.

 Exposing kids to technology at the earliest age possible gives them a head start on learning.
 Since so many schools are moving toward mobile devices, apps and online tools for learning, it’s important that even kindergarteners get used to using these tools.

 How do you make sure your students are learning what they need to in order to succeed on tests mandated by the Common Core?
 Here are some methods to adapt your reading and writing assessments for students by grade level.

 Along with changes in education, there are also changes in the testing process.
 Students in many states who were used to taking tests with paper and No. 2 pencils now test online.
 How do kids prepare for this type of test?
 What is driving these changes?